“Alexander Hamilton. My name is Alexander Hamilton.”

-More than 1,300 members of the Wesleyan community descended on the Richard Rodgers Theatre in New York City on Oct.
-2 as Wesleyan hosted a sold-out benefit performance of Hamilton, written by and starring Lin-Manuel Miranda ’02, and directed by Thomas Kail ’99.
+More than 1,300 members of the Wesleyan community descended on the Richard Rodgers Theatre in New York City on October 2 as Wesleyan hosted a sold-out benefit performance of Hamilton, written by and starring Miranda (who just last week received a MacArthur Fellowship, popularly known as a MacArthur “genius grant”), and directed by Thomas Kail ‘99.
 Miranda and Kail are giving back to the university that helped launch their theater careers.
 The two previously collaborated on the hit Tony-winning musical In the Heights.
 (View all photos of the event here.)

 After the show, Miranda, Kail, and Wesleyan University President Michael Roth shared their feelings about the purpose and specialness of the night.